For our final news roundup and information overload.

 He's actually trying to downplay Michael Cohn and the fact, the revelation yesterday that he's stealing, you know, tens of thousands of dollars from the Trump organization.

-It sounded a lot like Michael Cohen doing the little that he could within that calculation to rebalance uh the bonus he thought he deserved, and it still came out as less than the bonus he thought he deserved and the bonus he'd gotten the year before.
+It sounded a lot like Michael Cohen doing the little that he could within that calculation to rebalance the bonus he thought he deserved, and it still came out as less than the bonus he thought he deserved and the bonus he'd gotten the year before.

-Trying to he Cohn admitted he stole from the organization.
+Cohen admitted he stole from the organization.

 What part of it does somebody at MSDNC not understand?

-Well, Lawrence O'Donnell has acknowledged how devastating the cross-examination was of Michael Cohen, and now he's trying to suggest that there was some rehabilitation.
+Lawrence O'Donnell has acknowledged how devastating the cross-examination was of Michael Cohen, and now he's trying to suggest that there was some rehabilitation.

-But it's it's not just the volume of lies that will, I think, encompass the testimony of Michael Cohen.
+But it's not just the volume of lies that will, I think, encompass the testimony of Michael Cohen.

 It's also the nature of those lies.

-And when he admitted that it was stealing on cross examination, it showed that the prosecution didn't really lay a sufficient foundation.
+And when he admitted that it was stealing on cross-examination, it showed that the prosecution didn't really lay a sufficient foundation.

 You know, in court, you always want to get the bad information out yourself.